unknown321/wampy/SOUND_SETTINGS.md

 - tone control

 Wampy comes with 6 master, 4 master dsd and 2 tone control tables.
 All of these are taken from stock firmwares of:
 NW-A40, NW-A50, WM1A, WM1Z, ZX-300.
+These devices share tables, and sometimes they have different names, but same content.
 DMP-Z1 does not have these at all (different SOC).
-NW-A30 uses incompatible tables.
+NW-A30 uses tables which are incompatible with other devices.
-These devices share tables, and sometimes they have different names, but same content.

 Here is the table with default tables for each device: